natitaw/nytimes-books/README.md

 ## Part 3: Transform

 Now that the data is loaded onto Snowflake.
 We can do the next tasks.
+- **Note: I have saved all the SQL commands in the folder [Queries](https://github.com/natitaw/nytimes-books/tree/main/Queries), but I have also presented them here for simplicity.**

 ### 1. Create a VIEW called `V_LISTS`